4. Connecting Acronis Backup Software to Storage Backends via Backup Gateway¶

 If you are going to migrate your Acronis Storage Gateway, skip the steps described in this chapter and proceed to Migrating Backups from Older Solutions.

-The Backup Gateway storage access point (also called “gateway”) is intended for service providers who use Acronis Backup Cloud and/or Acronis Backup Advanced and want to organize an on-premises storage for their clients’ backed-up data.
+The Backup Gateway storage access point (also called “gateway”) is intended for service providers who use Acronis Backup Cloud and/or Acronis Backup Advanced and want to organize an on-premise storage for their clients’ backed-up data.

 Backup Gateway enables a service provider to easily configure storage for the proprietary deduplication-friendly data format used by Acronis.